MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 As with any new version of Office, there are new Administrative Template files (ADMX/ADML) for Group Policy settings.
 All Group Policy settings for Office are now located in HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Office\16.0 and HKEY_CURRENT_USER\SOFTWARE\Policies\Microsoft\Office\16.0.

 You can download the Administrative Template files (ADMX/ADML) for Group Policy settings for Office 2016 from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=49030).
 The download includes an Excel file that lists all the Group Policy settings and the new policy settings for Office 2016.

+# Review your assessment

+[Show table here]

+# Plan your deployet

+Based on the assessment, you will now create a plan for deploying Office 365 ProPlus.

 # Decide how to manage your deployment